WatchGuard/coding-exercises/mars-rover/README.md

 - Bonus: unit tests, static analysis, performance tests, or any other things you feel are important to meet Acceptance Criteria for Definition of Done
 - Double Bonus: have the application display the image in a web browser
 - Triple Bonus: have the application run in a Docker container
+- Quadruple Bonus: store the results in a database hosted in a container.
+Image files can still be saved on the file system.
+- Quintuple Bonus: implement Circuit Breaker on the NASA API Call